robertefreeman/CLG-MCP/README.md

 # CLG-MCP: Cyndi's List Genealogy MCP Server

-A Model Context Protocol (MCP) server that provides comprehensive genealogy resource discovery capabilities through web scraping of Cyndi's List.
-This server is designed to run on Cloudflare Workers free tier.
+A simplified Model Context Protocol (MCP) server that provides genealogy resource discovery capabilities through web scraping of Cyndi's List.
+This server is designed to run on Cloudflare Workers free tier with a clean, cache-free architecture.

 ## Features